richardkeep/validate/readme.md

 ];
 ```

-So when a user starts typing, for example their email, the data is validated and the error message is displayed below the text box.
+When a user starts typing, for example their email, the data is validated and the error message is displayed below the text box immediately.

-In addition, the submit is disabled if an error is returned.
+In addition, the submit button is disabled if an error is returned.

 Please try it guys.